 The best diet for your dog is the one that nature intended – a BARF diet (biologically appropriate raw feeding).
 A dog’s anatomy and physiology is designed to eat and digest prey that they hunt for themselves in the wild.
 This will consist of raw muscle meat, bone, organ meatsand the contents of the prey’s stomach which will often be vegetation.

-Now of course, dogs aren’t wild and many of them are indeed pets.
+Now of course, dogs aren’t wild and many of them are indeed dogs.
 That doesn’t mean that their anatomy has changed.
 They still have the same digestive system as their ancestors and this system needs to be fed the correct nutrition to work at its optimum level.

 A raw diet must consist of all the necessary elements to give your dog everything they need.
 Poultry such as chicken and turkey and other meats like beef, salmon and offal are all excellent sources of protein with a high biological value.
 This means that your dog digests all of the nutrients instead of passing much of it through the body as waste.
 There are a number of health benefits to feeding a raw diet which include: